-Psychological focus has been something that fascinated me for years.
-A classical phenomenon from clinical psychology is for example that people with depression tend to focus more on the negative and on the things they can not change.
+Psychological focus has been something that has fascinated me for years.
+A classical phenomenon from clinical psychology is, for example, that people with depression tend to focus more on the negative and on the things they cannot change.

-For years I had a superpower of seeing problems where they were none.
+For years, I had a superpower of seeing problems where there were none.
 Or in different words, I choose poorly what I gave a f*ck about.

 A fundamental difference in two groups who choose differently what they give a f*ck about.

 It made me think about what group I would belong right now.
 So, I asked myself: In three years, what moments will I remember?
 If I would watch a movie of my last 5 years, what scenes will I edit out, and what will I leave in?